 Unparalleled views of Lake Powell, along with accessibility to the water—you can launch motorized boats or kayaks here—are the prized points associated with this destination.
 At one time, Lone Rock was thought of as a party beach, but its reputation has changed to provide more of a family-friendly experience.
 Often, many people can be found swimming in the cool blue waters together, and friendly conversation with nearby campers over campfires is a regular occurrence.
 The area accommodates RVs, pickup campers, and tents alike.

-An additional fun fact: The first episode of the sixth season of Doctor Who, “The Impossible Astronaut,” was filmed here.
+An additional fun fact: The first episode of Doctor Who's sixth season, “The Impossible Astronaut,” was filmed here.

 What You’ll Remember